markchand/AustinSolar/README.md

 ---
-title: |
+title: "AustinSolar"
-| Winning by routine?
-| An empirical study of the solar panel industry in Austin, TX
-date: 12/07/2017
+date: 12/12/2017
 output: html_document
 ---

-# AustinSolar
+# Winning By Routine?
+### An empirical study of the solar panel industry in Austin, TX